aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/renderingfont/_index.md

 ### getItalic() {#getItalic--}

+<b>@deprecated.</b> Please use the 'italic' property instead.
 Gets or sets italic for the font.

 ```javascript
 getItalic() : boolean;